-Section 1.2 Notable 2007 Activities and Water-Level and Water-Quality Observations
+Section 1.2 Notable 2008 Activities and Water-Level and Water-Quality Observations

 For the first time in many years nothing significant occurred, i.e. earthquake, landslide or mine exploration, that had a dramatic impact on water levels or water-quality conditions throughout the monitoring network.
-The main activities and observations for 2007 are listed below:
+The main activities and observations for 2008 are listed below:

-- (1) Montana Resources (MR) continued mining and milling operations throughout 2007 following their November 2003 resumption of mining. - (2) East Camp alluvial well LP-9 continued to show increases in metal concentrations from previous levels (pre 2003). - (3) West Camp pumping rates were less than previous year's resulting in water-level increases in West Camp mines. - (4) MERDI/MSE conducted a long-term pumping test in a well near the Belmont Mine for possible use of East Camp mine water for irrigation or geothermal heating potential.
+- (1) Montana Resources (MR) continued mining and milling operations throughout 2008 following their November 2003 resumption of mining. - (2) East Camp alluvial well LP-9 continued to show increases in metal concentrations from previous levels (pre 2003). - (3) West Camp pumping rates were less than previous year's; however water levels decreased in West Camp mines.